Fairy circle (arid grass formation): Theories of formation

-Juergens' research aroused interest in the media, but has been criticised.
-Walter R. Tschinkel, a biologist at Florida State University who also researched the fairy circles, remarked that Juergens, "has made the common scientific error of confusing correlation (even very strong correlation) with causation."
+Walter R. Tschinkel, a biologist at Florida State University, who also researched the fairy circles, remarked that Juergens "has made the common scientific error of confusing correlation (even very strong correlation) with causation".
 Previously, Tschinkel had searched for harvester termites without success.
 Juergens responded that sand termites differ from harvester termites and live deep beneath the circle; they do not create mounds or nests above ground, and they leave no tracks in the sand.
 In such respects the sand termite is unusually inconspicuous in its activities.
+However, Namibia's leading termite expert, Eugene Marais, searched specifically for sand termites and came to the same conclusion: "We have not found such a ubiquitous presence of sand termites at fairy circles as was suggested by Juergens [2013] when carrying out ad hoc searches throughout the fairy circle range."

-Unresolved questions remain about the soil from the center of the circle inhibiting plant growth and the interactions of other species in the fairy circle as they relate to the local ecosystem.
-Furthermore, the received wisdom from about a century ago remarked on the "heuweltjies" being anomalously rich in plant nutrients, raising the question of how many effectively different types or circumstances of circles or heuweltjies there might be.
+Unresolved questions remain about the soil from the centre of the circle inhibiting plant growth and the interactions of other species in the fairy circle as they relate to the local ecosystem.
+The received wisdom from about a century ago remarked on the "heuweltjies" being anomalously rich in plant nutrients, raising the question of how many effectively different types or circumstances of circles or heuweltjies there might be.

 Later in 2013, Michael Cramer and Nichole Barger suggested that the circles were the consequence of vegetation patterns that arose naturally from competition between grasses.
 They examined the conditions under which fairy circles arise and found that fairy circles are negatively correlated with precipitation and soil nutrition.
-This observation is consistent with resource competition being a cause of the crop circles.
+This observation is consistent with resource competition being a cause of the circles.
 Grassy landscapes with a mixture of grasses can result in barren spots as a consequence of under-ground competition between different types of grasses.
-The patches are maintained because they form a reservoir of nutrients for the taller grasses at the periphery and possibly because of the activity of termites, as in the theory above.
+The patches are maintained because they form a reservoir of nutrients for the taller grasses at the periphery.
 Using rainfall, biomass and temperature seasonality, they can predict with high accuracy the presence or absence of fairy circles in a region.
 According to Walter Tschinkel, this theory accounts for all the characteristics of fairy circles, including the presence of tall grass species.
+In May 2014, Getzin et al. demonstrated that termite or gas activity cannot explain the extremely regular spacing of the fairy circles, but the patterns are congruent with typical patterns resulting from vegetation self-organization.
 Other recent work has considered interacting combinations of both animal- and vegetation-induced patterning effects as a potential unifying theoretical explanation for the fairy circle phenomenon.
+However, a large meta analysis of worldwide insect and fairy circle patterns in drylands confirmed earlier conclusions, showing that nest patterns of termites differ significantly from fairy circles.
+The spatially periodic (Turing-like) pattern of fairy circles is a typical example of vegetation self-organization in desert regions.